ki8vi/Simple-CRUD-API/README.md

 - Get User by ID
    - Request: GET /api/users/{userId}
 - Response:
    - Status 200 with user data if found.
    - Status 400 if userId is invalid.
    - Status 404 if user not found.
 - Create User
    - Request: POST /api/users
    - Body:
 ``{
   "username": "string",
   "age": "number",
-  "hobbies": ["string"]
+  "hobbies" = string["one", "two", "three"] -> Format: JSON
 }``

 - Response:
    - Status 201 with the newly created user.
    - Status 400 if required fields are missing.
 - Update User
    - Request: PUT /api/users/{userId}
    - Body: Same structure as for creating a user.
 - Response:
    - Status 200 with updated user data if successful.
    - Status 400 if userId is invalid.
    - Status 404 if user not found.
 - Delete User
    - Request: DELETE /api/users/{userId}
 - Response:
   - Status 204 if deleted successfully.
   - Status 400 if userId is invalid.
   - Status 404 if user not found.